 Is It Right for You?

 Combination therapy isn’t for everyone, and two people can respond differently to the same treatment.
-But you might be a good candidate if you:
+But it might be a good choice for you if you:

 - Tried and failed with single therapy